 Abby is responsible for managing and executing the marketing strategy for Kotter.
 Every day looks different as she and the marketing teamwork to generate new leads, increase brand awareness, and help recruit new talent.
-Abby helps to manage Kotter’s website, PR efforts, email communications, and whatever marketing/business development/content creation projects seem to always be popping up here.
+Abby helps to manage Kotter’s social media, website, PR efforts, email communications, and whatever marketing/business development/content creation projects seem to always be popping up here.
 Abby’s background is exclusively in marketing, though industries served range from catastrophe modeling software to motorsports.
 She has a Bachelor of Science in Business from Indiana University.

 Abby is based out of the Cambridge, MA office.

 Why did you decide to work at Kotter?